 - The data downloading process for individual trading day worksheet is more stable when the allowed trading date is entered one after another. - That is, enter a new trading date in column A of the "Allowed trading days" worksheet.
 Go to the relevant day worksheet and check that the data acquisition is complete. - Repeat the above process for each of the allowed trading days. - Alternatively, it is possible to enter all allowed trading days in the "Allowed trading days" worksheet and then for all data to be acquired.
 However, please note that this will take some time and there is a chance that connectivity with Bloomberg will be lost. - 56.
-The Bloomberg Swaps Toolkit is used for converting international bond data to hedged AUD equivalent yields.
-As detailed in Table 7, deal structure ID and valuation ID are established using the Bstrucutre and Bprice formulas.
-The Bview formula is applied to extract the Australian dollar equivalent yield from the established cross currency fixed floating interest rate swaps.
 Table 7 details the formulas used to convert bonds to Australian dollar equivalent yields.
 The tab utilises the YAS XCCY function that allows an asset swap of a bond to a fixed coupon equivalent in another currency.